xschen-beb/CyberThreat-Eval/output/RecordBreaker Stealer Distributed via Hacked YouTube Accounts.md

 Port: Not applicable
 Severity: Critical
 Incident: RecordBreaker Stealer Distribution
-Signature name: ìHacked YouTube Account for Malware Distributionî Internal checks:
+Signature name: ‚ÄúHacked YouTube Account for Malware Distribution‚Äù Internal checks:
-  - Setting1: Monitor for unusual account activities, such as unexpected video uploads ñ In platform
+  - Setting1: Monitor for unusual account activities, such as unexpected video uploads ‚Äì In platform
-  - Setting2: Ensure MFA is enabled for all accounts ñ In platform
+  - Setting2: Ensure MFA is enabled for all accounts ‚Äì In platform
-  - Setting3: Regularly review and update security settings ñ In platform
+  - Setting3: Regularly review and update security settings ‚Äì In platform

 External scanning:
   - Unusual video uploads